xpqz/transporter/adaptor/cloudant/README.md

 A Cloudant database stores JSON documents.
 A document is stored as a revision tree keyed on a pair of fields `_id` and `_rev` (both strings) that together uniquely identifies a document revision.
-Only the leaves of the tree are guaranteed to be present (in that way it's conceptually different from say Git).
+Only the leaves of the tree are guaranteed to be present in terms of payload (in that way it's conceptually different from say Git).

-Inserts, updates and deletes are all implemented as inserts.
+In Cloudant/CouchDB, inserts, updates and deletes are all implemented as inserts.
 An update is generating a new, complete revision under a new `_rev` but the same `_id` as the parent revision being modified.
 A deletion is the same, but with the body discarded, and an additional field `_deleted: true`.
 This new revision is called a `tombstone`.

 If no `_id` is given when inserting a document into a Cloudant database, one will be automatically generated.
 The `_rev` is generated, too, and is in simplified terms a